 As our addition in green indicates, if the researchers hadn't inexplicably restricted their vegan model from using the remaining 8% of cropland and instead allowed it to use 100% – which again, can be done but would never likely be needed – the diet rightly comes in first place for carrying capacity, just as it did for land use.

 Apparently the Quartz journalist didn’t even finish reading the study, or didn’t like the second part quite as much and so just ignored it.
 (And this person is in charge of their food writing.)
 And rather than doing their own analyses, the other journalists basically used a lazy cut and paste approach.

 And just like that, thousands upon thousands of people were deceived.

 Besides leaving out the study’s entire second sensitivity analysis showing what a vegan diet is actually capable of, the media coverage used sneaky language to imply that vegan diets can’t use perennial or marginal (grazing) land without ever actually saying they can’t.

 In reality, as covered earlier, grazing land is often quite suitable for growing human-edible crops, as wherever plants can grow for cattle to graze, plants can grow for people to eat, or again, if not needed it can be rewilded.
-And, of course, perennial cropland could be used to feed to people instead of the animals we keep breeding mostly via insemination to fatten up and kill while millions of people starve, which should go without saying.
+And, of course, perennial cropland could be used to feed to people directly instead of reductively through the animals we keep breeding to fatten up and kill while millions of people starve, which should go without saying.